Skip to content ↓

 In RE, we have been learning all about Hindus and how they worship.
 We have learnt all about the Puja tray and what each of the artefacts are for.
 The children chose their own pictures of the Puja tray and then added labels with information.

 In maths, the children have been consolidating their understanding of the four operations: adding, subtraction, multiplication and division.
 We had a lesson on BIDMAS and the children absolutely loved it!
-They were challenging themselves to solve multistep problems during breaktime!
+We have now moved onto our fractions block which has been tricky but rewarding to watch the progress in lessons.

 In art, we have been learning about Lowry, a famous artist from the Victorian era.
-We have been practising different skills he used to create his paintings and this week we are going to be creating our own Lowry inspired art work!
+We have been practicing different skills he used to create his paintings and this week we are going to be creating our own Lowry inspired art work!
+Some of the best pieces will be chosen to be displayed in the waiting room at Woking train station, this means friends and family can go and see our art work on display for the public to see.

 In history, we have been comparing the Victorian era to our lives.
-The children have looked at schools and decided they did not like how the Victorian children learnt, it is much nicer in 2023!
+The children have looked at schools and decided they did not like how the Victorian children learnt, they decided it is much nicer in 2024!
+The electronics we use make our learning much easier and quicker.
+The teachers also used to hit the children which was a real shock!

 September